LemurPwned/cmtj/README.md

 ## Short description

-A name may be misleading -- the MTJ (Magnetic Tunnel Junctions) are not the only structures that may be simulated.
+The `cmtj` name may be misleading -- the MTJ (Magnetic Tunnel Junctions) are not the only structures that may be simulated.
 The library allows for macromagnetic simulation of various multilayer spintronic structures.
 The package uses C++ implementation of (s)LLGS (stochastic Landau-Lifschitz-Gilbert-Slonczewski) equation with various field contributions included for instance: anisotropy, interlayer exchange coupling, demagnetisation, dipole fields etc.
 It is also possible to connect devices in parallel or in series to have electrically coupled arrays.